project-oak/oak/docs/programming-oak.md

 The first part is a trait definition that includes a method for each of the methods in the gRPC service, taking the relevant (auto-generated) request and response types.
-The Oak Node implements the gRPC service by implementing this trait.
+The Oak Node handler struct implements the gRPC service by implementing this trait.

 ```Rust
 pub trait Translator {